gvwilson/sensibleadventures/nardica.md

 Whatever Little Mrs. Sandhu might have said next was cut short by the jingling of the little bell on the store's front door.
-Three heads turned at a cheerful, "Good morning!" as the squarest man Madi had ever seen walked in.
+Three heads turned at a cheerful, "Good morning!" as the squarest man Iffy had ever seen walked in.

 "Square" really was the only word for him.
 He looked almost as wide as he was tall,